Rockies vs. Rangers Player Props Betting Odds

 Blackmon Stats

-- Blackmon has recorded 39 hits with nine doubles, a triple, three home runs and 18 walks.
+- Blackmon has collected 40 hits with 10 doubles, a triple, three home runs and 18 walks.
 He has driven in 17 runs.

 Blackmon Recent Games